 Formative assessments are low stakes and often carry no contribution to the final module mark.
 They can take any form including, but not limited to, informal reflective practice, quick quizzes, essays, so that feedback for both students and lecturers is timely.
 However, the provision, format and timing of this feedback is crucial if it to be of use to learners and their next steps and in advance of the any further related submissions.
-For further discussion refer to Sections 4 and 9 of this Handbook.
+For further discussion, refer to the sections on Marking and Moderation and High Quality Feedback.